 - 1. When you remove your hearing aids, turn them off by opening the battery doors completely.
-This helps to dry them out.
-(Zinc-Air battery models.) - 2.
+This helps to dry them out. - 2.
 After removing your hearing aids, wipe them with a soft cloth to keep them clean and dry. - 3.
-If you use a drying agent, only use recommended products. - 4.
-Apply cosmetics, perfume, after-shave, hairspray, lotions etc. BEFORE putting on your hearing aids.
+If you use a drying agent, only use recommended products. - Apply cosmetics, perfume, after-shave, hairspray, lotions, etc. BEFORE putting on your hearing aids.
 These products can damage or discolor your hearing aids. - 5.
 Never immerse your hearing aids in liquid. - 6.
 Keep your hearing aids away from excessive heat and direct sunlight. - 7.
-Do not swim, shower or steam bathe while wearing your hearing aids.
+Do not swim, shower or steam bathe while wearing your hearing aids. - 8.
+The device is certified to IP68 for water and dust resistance: - The device has IP6X protection against ingress of dust.
+Avoid the device getting exposed to extensive dust. - The device has IPX8 protection against ingress of water.
+Avoid the device getting exposed to water, and do not swim, shower or sauna while wearing the device.

 - Never use alcohol or other cleaning solutions to clean your hearing aids.
 This can damage your hearing aids and may cause a skin reaction. - Ear wax or other residue on your hearing aids can cause an infection.
-To avoid this, clean your hearing aids as instructed
+To avoid this, clean your hearing aids as instructed.